 They taste wonderful on their own or accompanied by a hot cup of tea, which is how I love to enjoy mine.
+What about you?

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure here.

-Why is shortbread popular at Christmas?
+Why is shortbread popular at Christmas time?

 Shortbread is also popular in New Zealand where I live, as well as England, Australia and some parts of Europe.